I’ll keep it short and sweet. This blog post will give you very good overview of what you will need to start and succeed in your business.

-Most magazines recommend a sole proprietorship, a partnership or an LLC (Limited Liability Company).
-There other types of corporations that you can setup but for a small business starting out they are an overkill so you shouldn’t worry about them now.
+Most magazines recommend a sole proprietorship, a partnership, or an LLC (Limited Liability Company).
+There other types of corporations that you can set up but for a small business starting out they are overkill so you shouldn’t worry about them now.
 Those other types will also cause a lot of additional accounting headaches and be more expensive to maintain.

 I do not recommend a sole proprietorship.
 This one is the easiest as you don’t actually need to file anything but gives you zero protection and a 15% self-employment tax.

 Partnerships are similar except that you now allow another person into your business.
 You may be responsible for their mistakes and your personal items are at risk.
 House, car, TV… you know… the small stuff.